The 10 Best Camping Spots in Ohio! By

 The American Wilderness Campground is the closest campground to Cleveland, Ohio, at only 35 minutes away from downtown.
 If you're looking for some luxury comforts while you're roughing it, you can set up your motor home and enjoy the modern restrooms, showers, and laundry facilities.
 And if you're looking to do some fishing, the Log Cabin Store offers bait, fishing gear, firewood, ice, groceries and more.

-West Branch State Park is located at the 2,650-acre Lake Milton where you can go fishing, take a boat on the water, or go for a swim if the weather is pleasant.
+West Branch State Park is located on the beautiful Michael J Kirwan Reservoir where you can go fishing, take a boat on the water, or go for a swim if the weather is pleasant.
 The park itself comprises 5,379 acres of meadows and woods that you'll find perfect for camping, hiking, horseback riding, or just relaxing in the wilderness.

 Located in the heart of Appalachia, this 791-acre park is home to beautiful forested hills, a massive lake, and the lazy Ohio River.
 Take a riverboat trip while you're there and enjoy the abundant wildlife, play a game of disc golf at the park's custom disc-golf course, or even go hunting in the designated areas for deer, squirrel, grouse, and wild turkey.